EU bank bailout roulette awaits Monte dei Paschi investors

 Differences in bailouts depend on place as well as timing.

-Spain was in a similar situation when it created the bad bank Sareb, while both countries also had a portfolio of soured commercial real estate loans that suited being managed through a new agency.
+Spain was in a similar situation when it created bad bank Sareb while both countries also had a portfolio of soured commercial real estate loans that suited being managed through a new agency.

 “You need that set of features to make an asset management company work,” said Ajay Rawal, managing director of consulting firm Alvarez & Marsal.

-Many EU countries supported their banks with system-wide guarantee schemes, and guarantees were also extended to some banks to improve their capital positions without pre-paid bailouts, like the 10 billion euro “risk shield” given to Hamburg- and Kiel-based shipping lender HSH Nordbank.
-HSH.UL
+Many EU countries supported their banks with system-wide guarantee schemes and guarantees were also extended to some banks to improve their capital positions without pre-paid bailouts, like the 10 billion euros “risk shield” given to Hamburg and Kiel-based shipping lender HSH Nordbank.

 In Italy, the government chose to support ailing banks by buying newly-issued bonds, known as Tremonti bonds.